bigskysoftware/hypermedia-systems-book/ch01-hypermedia-a-reintroduction.typ

 #asciiart(
   read("images/diagram/http-get-in-action.txt"), caption: [An HTTP GET In Action],
-  placement: "bottom", // hack: this figure breaks a code block in this build )<fig-get-in-action>
+  placement: bottom, // hack: this figure breaks a code block in this build )<fig-get-in-action>

 #index[GET request]